barelyhuman/reaper.im-old/posts/15112020-Crypto-Nonce-and-Association-Flow---Integrating-Slack-Bot-with-Internal-Services.md

 ---
-title: Crypto Nonce and Association Flow - Integrating Slack Bot with External Services
+title: Crypto Nonce and Association Flow - Integrating Slack Bot with Internal Services
 published: true
 date: 15/11/2020
 ---

 This is base note for the slack bot integration that TillWhen is being built on for reference in future (in case I forget, how I did it)

+This is just for the internal testing of the app in my workspace, the official published slack bot will have the oauth flow.

 **The Base Flow**